vercel-solutions/next-workshop-app-dir/snippets/comparison/client and server components.md

 }
 ```

-You can read more about Server and Client Components in [here](https://beta.nextjs.org/docs/rendering/server-and-client-components).
+You can read more about Server and Client Components in the [official documentation](https://beta.nextjs.org/docs/rendering/server-and-client-components).